 Nurture your creative flair while you develop your skills across a wide range of contexts including the art of film composition and computer music performance.
 You will also explore the music industry as a whole, as well as learning personal project-management and relevant business skills.
 Developing your skills and harnessing your creativity is the priority of the course.
 You will cover the fundamentals of studio production as well as how to be creative with sound using industry standard equipment.
 Discover how pivotal sound is within the world we live in.

 Grade 4 or above in GCSE Music or Merit or above in Level 2 Vocational Music qualification.

 As an international student you must:

 Learn a wide range of practical skills and techniques within our professional in-house recording studio.
-Discover how to manipulate audio and MIDI with Logic Pro X to re-mix and rework tracks as well as how to make money in the industry.
+Discover how to manipulate audio and MIDI with Logic Pro X to remix and rework tracks as well as how to make money in the industry.

 We have extensive links with local recording studios, music businesses and music venues that will open up doors into the industry for you to gain invaluable work experience and can help your progression onto a university.
-Through our E6 Programme you can study a ABRSM Grade 5 Music Theory qualification where you will learn how to read and write music, or you could take up the opportunity to work in a professional recording studio working with professional artists.
+Through our E6 programme you can study a ABRSM Grade 5 Music Theory qualification where you will learn how to read and write music, or you could take up the opportunity to work in a professional recording studio working with professional artists.
 We have a Rock Choir who rehearse each week within the college and there are opportunities to take on a technical role within Rock Challenge and produce sound design for the show.
-If you are passionate about technology, you could always become an Apple Ambassador and work with staff and other students to push forward the Portsmouth College iPad project.
+If you are passionate about technology, you could always become an Apple Ambassador and work with staff and other students to push forward the colleges iPad project.